matthias-reis/aithir.de/_content/storylines/world-2.md

 ## The Start

-Although this styoryline is not fiction at all, it's anyway about the future.
+Although this styoryline is not fiction at all, it's anyway about the future and it's dystopian, as you could imagine.

-What do we have to do to have a future?
+What do we have to do to actually have a future?
 How can we save our planet?
 Do we have to re-invent the world?
-Is it a re-birth, the second incarnation of world, **world 2**, so to say?
-Or is it actually not that complicated?
+Is it a re-birth, the second incarnation of world, **World 2**, so to say?
+Or is it actually not that complicated at all?

 So it's all about the Seldon'esque crisis we're facing at the moment, **the climate catastrophe**.
-I'd especially like to go into three different streams:
+I'd especially like to spread into three different
+streams:

 - **Transport**: Even besides its damage potential to the world climate (and this includes traditional cars and EVs), owning and driving so many cars harms us in many other ways.
 So it's worth a look on its own.

-- **Diet and agriculture**: Food and food production are one of the big columns of reasons for the climate crisis.
-Everyone knows that.
-But it's also the hardest to give up.
+- **Diet and agriculture**: Food and food production are one of the big reasons for the climate crisis.
+Everyone knows that, almost nobody accepts it, because it's also the hardest to give up.

-- **Energy production**: Another topic with hundreds of side effects.
-We wage wars and fraternize with despots to get resources to produce energy.
-And we're ahead of another round of exploitation of the African continent.
+- **Energy production**: Did I assume it might be simple?
+Not really.
+This is yet another topic with hundreds of side effects.
+We wage wars and fraternize with despots to get resources for energy production.
+And we're ahead of another round of exploitation on the African continent.

 ## Energy

 For [transport](/storylines/traffic) and [agriculture](/storylines/vegan), I
-have created separate storylines.
+have created separate articles.
 The pure basics of energy production, consumption and management is the part that this article will focus on.
-So let's dive in.
+So let's crunch some numbers.

 Energy, on the one hand, is by far the biggest driver of the climate crisis.
-On the other hand, the region of central Europe faces another crisis fired by heat and drought and by the war in Ukraine and our dependency on Russian gas and oil.
+On the other hand, the region of Central Europe faces another crisis fired by heat and drought and by the war in Ukraine and our dependency on Russian gas and oil.

 Our energy demand spreads into four more or less distinct sectors: